Somalia: Federal government

 The Federal Government of Somalia, the first permanent central government in the country since the start of the civil war, was established in August 2012.
 In August 2014, the Somali government-led Operation Indian Ocean was launched against insurgent-held pockets in the countryside.

+2021–2023 drought

+The 2021–2023 Somali drought was Somalia's most severe drought in 40 years, and affected 7.8 million people.

 Geography

-Somalia is bordered by Ethiopia to the west, the Gulf of Aden to the north, the Somali Sea and Guardafui Channel to the east, and Kenya to the southwest.
+Somalia borders Djibouti to the northwest, Ethiopia to the west, the Gulf of Aden to the north, the Somali Sea and Guardafui Channel to the east, and Kenya to the southwest.
 With a land area of 637,657 square kilometers, Somalia's terrain consists mainly of plateaus, plains and highlands.
 Its coastline is more than 3,333 kilometers in length, the longest of mainland Africa.
 It has been described as being roughly shaped "like a tilted number seven".

 In the far north, the rugged east–west ranges of the Ogo Mountains lie at varying distances from the Gulf of Aden coast.
 Hot conditions prevail year-round, along with periodic monsoon winds and irregular rainfall.
 Geology suggests the presence of valuable mineral deposits.
 Somalia is separated from Seychelles by the Somali Sea and is separated from Socotra by the Guardafui Channel.